dmccaffrey01/CI_PP3_CHECKERS_GAME/README.md

 - [GitHub](https://github.com/) was used as a remote repository to store project code
 - [Google Cloud Platform](https://cloud.google.com/cloud-console/) was used to manage access and permissions to the Google Services such as Google auth, sheets etc.
 - [Google Sheets](https://www.google.co.uk/sheets/about/) were used to store players details
-- [PEP8](http://pep8online.com/) was used to check my code against Python conventions
+- [PEP8 Code Institute Linter](https://pep8ci.herokuapp.com/) was used to check my code against Python conventions
 - [GitPod](https://gitpod.io) was used as workspace to edit code
 - [Heroku](https://heroku.com) was used to host the website